eclipse/imagen/docs/guide/geom-image-manip/index.md

 integer (full pixel) coordinates.
 The source positions returned by the method are specified in fixed-point, subpixel coordinates.

-JAI supports seven warping functions:
+ImageN supports seven warping functions:

 -   Polynomial warp - a polynomial-based description of an image warp (`WarpPolynomial`).